CasperKristiansson/pydantic-fixturegen/docs/cli.md

 pfg --log-json ...  # prefix a specific command to emit structured logs; combine with jq for CI parsing
 ```

 You can append `-- --help` after any proxy command to view native Typer help because `pfg` forwards arguments to sub-apps.
+The footer of every help screen links back to the hosted docs so newcomers can jump straight into walkthroughs and troubleshooting guides.

 ## Command map (cheat sheet)